Sears Canada: Operations during 21st century

-2010–2016
+Decline

 Same-store sales were down 4% in 2010, compared to 6.8% in 2009.
 In December 2011, after slow sales over the holiday season, Sears laid off 70 employees from its head office after losing nearly $47 million in the previous quarter.
 Through 2003 and into 2011 the company lost $1.6 billion in revenue.

 In June 2011, Calvin McDonald, formerly of Loblaw Companies, was named president and CEO of Sears Canada.
 McDonald planned to restructure the company's operations under a three-year plan, in the wake of increased competition and economic uncertainties.
 He explained that "we are in the situation that we are in because we stopped doing the things that make great retailers great.
 We traded ourselves into this challenge and we will trade ourselves out of it."
 The company had posted a $44.1 million loss in 2010 but had recovered to $21.9 million by the third quarter of 2011.
 Among the planned changes were to build upon market segments where Sears had historically performed well (including appliances, dresses, children's wear and related products, and mattresses), and introduce a new store format with a more "engaging" layout.
 In 2012, Sears sold three stores in Calgary, Ottawa, and Vancouver (Chinook Centre, Rideau Centre, and Pacific Centre) back to Cadillac Fairview for $170 million.
 Sears also sold its Deerfoot Mall location in Calgary, as well as its locations at Square One Shopping Centre and Yorkdale Mall.
 Sears Holdings also distributed shares in the company to Sears Canada's shareholders, reducing its holdings to 51%.
 Sears Holdings Corporation's chairman and CEO, Edward Lampert, has a 27% stake in Sears Canada.
 In April 2013, the company began to scale back some of its product offerings, dropping electronics and window coverings, and making toys online-only.

 In September 2013, Douglas C. Campbell took over as Sears Canada's COO.
 The following month, Sears Canada announced that it would close five of its major urban stores and sell them back to their respective landlords, including its flagship Toronto Eaton Centre location, as well as two other locations in Toronto, one in London, and one in Richmond, British Columbia.
 Campbell explained that "Unlocking the value of assets is one of the three levers we have said we will use as a way to create total value for the company.
 When proposals such as this one are presented to us, we must weigh the value of the transaction against the value we will obtain from continuing to operate those stores in their current locations".